-The types of publications that may be included are reflective of discipline differences, but in most cases only research monographs, book chapters and refereed journal articles will count.
-Monographs/Book length-Creative Works/Feature-length Documentaries/National and/or International exhibitions have a weighting of 5 x 1 point applied.
-Where appropriate, significant research reports for government or industry may be counted as non-traditional research outputs.3 A non-traditional research output [NTRO] will be recognised where a 250-word ERA research statement associated with the output has been accepted by the SCU NTRO Committee (for Creative Works) or approved by the Faculty ADR (for research reports).
+The types of publications that may be included are reflective of discipline differences, but in most cases only research monographs, book chapters and refereed journal Works/Feature-length Documentaries/National and/or International exhibitions have a weighting of 5 x 1 point applied.
+Where appropriate, significant research reports for government or industry may be counted as non-traditional research outputs.
+A nontraditional research output [NTRO] will be recognised where a 250- word ERA research statement associated with the output has been accepted by the SCU NTRO Committee (for Creative Works) or approved by the Faculty ADR (for research reports).
 Publication weightings are derived from ERA guidelines.

-2. Top Quartile Publications
+Top Quartile Publications